-&lt;sup>19One challenge in devising a measure is that we cannot match directories or publishers over time, so we
+&lt;sup>23One challenge in devising a measure is that we cannot match directories or publishers over time, so we are unable to track exactly how each particular directory shifts coverage over time.

 In our robustness checks, we compute a different measure based on HHI which does capture changes in the number of directories, and we also implement a statistic that captures changes outside of the base 3-digit zipcode.
 However, in general, it is difficult to design a single statistic that captures all forms of rescoping.
 Repositioning in our setting is complex, at least relative to a number of other studies.
 For instance, repositioning in Li et al. (2018) is a binary choice of whether to offer direct or indirect air service between two cities.
 As a result of the greater variety in strategic choices in our setting, we propose a measure that emphasizes the most relevant form of repositioning.